-Section A: Report the name, title and mailing address of each officer and director of the corporation, LLC, limited partnership, professional association, or financial institution as of the date the report is filed.
+Section A: Report the name, title and mailing address of each officer, director, member, general partner and manager of the corporation, LLC, limited partnership, professional association, or financial institution as of the date the report is filed.

 - Texas profit corporations and Texas professional corporations must list all officers, which must include the president and secretary and all directors.
 One person may hold all offices. - Texas non-profit corporations must list all officers.
 Different persons must hold the offices of president and secretary.
 There is a minimum of three directors. - Texas limited liability companies must list all managers and, if the company is member-managed, list all members.
-All officers, if any, must be listed. - Non-Texas entities must list all officers and directors that are required by the laws of the state or country of incorporation or organization.
+All officers, if any, must be listed. - Non-Texas entities must list all officers, directors, members and managers that are required by the laws of the state or country of incorporation or organization.

-- Limited Partnerships must include all general partners. - Professional associations should report the members of their executive committee.
+- · Limited Partnerships must include all general partners. - Professional associations should report the members of their executive committee.